7 Food trucks in Kolkata

 Hyderabad

-The city was established by Mohammed Quill Qutb Shah for nearly a century before the Mughals captured the region.
-The relics of Qutb Shahi and Nizam rule are still visible with the Charminar which symbolises this city.
+The city was established by Mohammed Quill Qutb Shah nearly a century before the Mughals captured the region.
+The relics of Qutb Shahi and Nizam rule are still visible with the Charminar which symbolizes this city.
 Golconda Fort is another major landmark.
-The influence of Mughlai culture is also evident in the city’s distinctive cuisine, which includes the delicious biryani and Haleem.
-Salar Jung Museum, Purani Haveli, Charminar, Golconda Fort and the famous biryani.
+The influence of Mughlai culture is also evident in the city’s distinctive cuisine, which includes delicious biryani and Haleem.
+Salar Jung Museum, Purani Haveli, Charminar, Golconda Fort, and the famous biryani.
 Guess, which place.
-I am referring to here.
+I am referring to it here.

 The city has many traditional bazaars, Laad Bazaar, Begum Bazaar, and Sultan Bazaar which have remained open for centuries.